asifulmamun/imgur-api-upload-image/README.md

-# imgur-api-upload
+# Imgur API Upload Image
-    Upload with imgur API add use this anywhere with session
+    Image Upload with imgur API add use this anywhere with session

 # Step-1: Change client ID
     Create account from imgur api and collect client ID from imgur web site.